cassieevans/web-animation-workshop/CSSanimation.md

 ### When to use CSS to animate SVG?

+- Simple hover transitions.
-- Your animation has 3 or less steps.
+- Your animation has 3 or less steps..
 - You don't want the additional weight of a JS library.
 - You're animating transforms & opacity.
 - You're doing a simple stroke animation.
-- You don't mind having no animation in IE.

 ## Transitions